awsdocs/amazon-athena-user-guide/doc_source/managed-policies.md

 + **`athena`** – Allows the principal to run queries on Athena resources\.
 + **`glue`** – Allows principals access to AWS Glue databases, tables, and partitions\.
 This is required so that the principal can use the AWS Glue Data Catalog with Athena\.
 + **`s3`** – Allows the principal to write and read query results from Amazon S3\.
 + **`lakeformation`** – Allows principals to request temporary credentials to access data in a data lake location that is registered with Lake Formation\.
-For more information, see [Underlying Data Access Control](https://docs.aws.amazon.com/lake-formation/latest/dg/access-control-underlying-data.html) in the *AWS Lake Formation Developer Guide*\.
+For more information, see [Underlying data access control](https://docs.aws.amazon.com/lake-formation/latest/dg/access-control-underlying-data.html) in the *AWS Lake Formation Developer Guide*\.

 ```
 {